jitani04/Sapient/README.md

 3. Materials are uploaded directly to object storage, then ingested into `material_chunks`.
 4. A study session is created under that subject.
 5. During chat, the backend retrieves relevant chunks and injects them into the tutor prompt.
+6. The agentic tutor layer checks learning state, retrieves sources, and emits visible planning events.
-6. The tutor may stream quizzes, notes, diagrams, and citations alongside answer text.
+7. The tutor may stream quizzes, notes, diagrams, resources, images, citations, and next-best-action recommendations alongside answer text.
-7. The user can later review summaries, notes, flashcards, weak areas, and search results.
+8. The user can later review summaries, notes, flashcards, weak areas, assignments, and search results.

 ## Setup